GSA/plainlanguage.gov/_pages/guidelines/organize/effective-headings.md

 - What(Company) will do and for how long
 - What you must do
 - How to get warranty service
-- (Today, I would in fact redo these as all questions for the sake of parallelism--see #6.)
+- (Today, I would in fact redo these as all questions for the sake of parallelism—see #6.)

 People read one or the other version of each warranty and then answered 12 questions using the warranty.
-We found that people were able to find the right answer even in the warranties with no headings--but they didn't like those.
+We found that people were able to find the right answer even in the warranties with no headings—but they didn't like those.
 90% of the 48 people who participated in the test chose the warranties with the headings as "easiest to read and understand" and as the one that they would be "more motivated to use and pay attention to."

 That study says that even in a very short document like a half-page warranty, people find headings useful.
-Note that some of these headings are questions, some are phrases --but they are not just nouns, they have personal pronouns and verbs in them.
+Note that some of these headings are questions, some are phrases —but they are not just nouns, they have personal pronouns and verbs in them.

 3\.
 Questions are better as headings than are nouns or noun phrases.
 People come to documents with questions so raising the question creates that link that helps users say "yes, this is where I want to be; this is what I need to read."
 Often, writers don't get the noun headings in a logical order.
 Thinking of questions as headings helps writers put the information into a logical order.
 Noun headings are also often misleading: Would a heading like "Eligible Loan Participants" refer to borrowers or to banks?
 "Who is eligible to apply" is much clearer.